PvtKowalski/bsu-web-services-course/idea_and_api_outline.md

 ### Architectural style

-REST-like model is probably applicable term for this service, because:
+"REST-like" is probably applicable term for this service, because:

 1. WEB-service has a client-server architecture.
 2. No client state is transferred during the client-server communication.